 A lot of homeschooling families, (though certainly not all,) do live on a single income.
 For whatever reason, that leaves some people with the impression the family’s single income must therefore be ENORMOUS!

 People choose to homeschool for a whole host of reasons, many of them having little to do with their religious beliefs.
-But, absolutely, many religious people choose to homeschool so that they may impart their value system to their children.
+And sure – absolutely –many religious people do choose to homeschool so that they may impart their value systems, morals and religious beliefs to their children.
 However, isn’t this something that all parents hope to do, at least to some extent?

-This is completely, patently false.
-For decades now homeschooled students have been finding their way into colleges and universities.
-Now even many of those schools with a history of being very unfriendly toward homeschoolers are opening their doors to homeschooled students rather than risk losing some of the best and brightest to other schools.
+Today, this lie completely, verifiably false.
+For decades now, homeschooled students have been finding their way into colleges and universities.
+Now many of those schools with a history of being very unfriendly toward homeschoolers are opening their doors to homeschooled students, rather than risk losing some of the best and brightest to other schools.

 But we have to be honest: Homeschooled kids are really no different from anybody else.
-Some of them are brilliant, gifted learners, but certainly not all.
-And while we would love to tell you we are capable of turning even the most mediocre of students into little Albert Einsteins, we don’t always accomplish with our students all the things we wish we could accomplish.
+Some of them are brilliant, gifted learners, but certainly not all are.
+And while we would love to tell you we are capable of turning even the most mediocre of students into little Albert Einsteins, we don’t always accomplish with our students all the things that we wish we could.

-In fact, there are scores of homeschoolers who choose home education because of a struggling learner who just wasn’t thriving in a traditional school setting.
-For many kids, nothing can take the place of one-on-one instruction and an education plan individually tailored to meet their needs.
+In fact, there are scores of homeschooling parents who choose home education because of a struggling learner who just wasn’t thriving in a traditional school setting.
+For many kids, nothing can take the place of one-on-one instruction and an education plan that is individually tailored to meet their needs.
 Not all of these children will achieve unbelievable academic success, but many of them will excel far beyond what they ever could have done in a traditional school designed for one-size-fits-all education.
 And that alone is worth the time, effort, and sacrifice to their parents (us)!

 What have I missed?
 What are some of the lies and misconceptions you’ve heard about homeschoolers?
-How do you refute them?
+How do you discuss and/or refute them?